koorbmeh/JARVIS/README.md

 - Verify Ollama is running: `ollama list`
 - Check the model is installed: `ollama list | findstr qwen3-vl`
 - Ensure `OLLAMA_BASE_URL` matches your Ollama instance

+### Verifying GPU Usage

+**Ollama (LLM & Embeddings):**
+- Ollama automatically uses GPU if available
+- Check GPU usage: `ollama ps` (shows running models and GPU memory)
+- Check Ollama logs for GPU initialization messages
+- If GPU isn't being used, ensure CUDA drivers are installed and Ollama was built with GPU support

+**Whisper (Speech-to-Text):**
+- JARVIS automatically detects and uses GPU for Whisper if available
+- Check console output on startup - should show "🎮 GPU detected: [GPU Name]" if using GPU
+- If using CPU, transcription will be slower but still functional

 ### Deprecation Warnings